-We take a four-step approach from an initial discussion with our egg donation team, to the final egg collection.
+We take a four-step approach from an initial discussion with our egg donation team to the final egg collection.

 You’ll meet with our egg donation coordinator to discuss the donor programme and review your suitability to take part.

-You’ll be invited along to the clinic for a fertility assessment with one of consultants, which involves a blood test to check your ovarian reserve and a pelvic ultrasound scan.
+You’ll be invited along to the clinic for a fertility assessment with one of our consultants, which involves a blood test to check your ovarian reserve and a pelvic ultrasound scan.
 This will help us assess your current fertility health and plan your personalised egg donation cycle.

 After seeing the consultant, you will be asked to fill in a number of consent forms and be sent for some screening tests including HIV, Hepatitis B and Hepatitis C as well as some genetic tests to ensure there is no risk of passing on any hereditary diseases.